Greenpeace Is Against Changes to Environmental Protection: A strong Examining the Debate

 Greenpeace

-Greenpeace has not held back in voicing its unwavering opposition to the EPA’s planned amendments.
-The group has made a point of voicing concerns about how these changes will affect Australia’s already delicate ecosystems.
-Australia has one of the greatest rates of deforestation in the world; therefore, Greenpeace is concerned that removing the EPA’s regulatory powers will hasten the loss of the nation’s forests and other natural ecosystems.”
+Greenpeace has been equally blunt — dare we say obnoxious — in its opposition to the EPA’s planned revisions.
+The group has made an argument of raising concerns over how these changes would impact already fragile ecosystems in Australia.
+Greenpeace says Australia has among the highest rates of deforestation in the world and is concerned that stripping the EPA of its regulatory powers will accelerate the destruction of Australia’s forests and other natural ecosystems.

 Greenpeace